top of page

 1 Timothy 1 concerns sexual abuse

 The letter criticizes false teachers who are focused on godless myths, genealogies, and obedience to laws.
 The Law isn't needed for the righteous but for the unrighteous.
-When our faith changes our hearts, it changes our behaviours.
-The letter lists a few behaviours that show our hearts have not changed.
-Drawing from the Ten Commandments (Exodus 20:3-17), it lists unrighteous actions, including irreverence, murder, adultery, stealing, lying, giving false witness (perjury), and greed.
+When our faith changes our hearts, it changes our behaviours and eliminates the need for the law.

 Homosexuality is not on the list of unrighteous actions

-The writer seems to be calling out lustful men who lack self-control and sexually abuse (9) or exploit boys or prostitutes.
 In 1946, for the first time (10), the ideas of whoremonger and sodomite were combined and the word homosexual was introduced to English translations of these passages.
 However, the ideas in the passages condemn exploitative, abusive relations and not faithful, monogamous homosexuality.
 Perhaps, instead of judging a minority, this passage judges the majority.
 Perhaps it condemns both heterosexuals and homosexuals who are promiscuous, sexually abusive or exploitive or are involved in child prostitution or pornography.

 1 Timothy 2: Stop Arguing and Showing off, Let a Woman Learn, Comfort her